artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

    * Empty columns can be deleted, if you prefer.

-   * The first column in the metadata.csv file must be a "filename" column listing the filepath and filename or directory name of each object or
+   * The first column in the ``metadata.csv`` file must be a "filename" column.
-     directory: e.g. "objects/BrocktonOval.jp2" , or "objects/Jan021964".
+     This column should list the filepath and filename (e.g.
+     "objects/BrocktonOval.jp2") or directory name of each object or directory (e.g. "objects/Jan021964").

-   * If you have directory level metadata fill out the fields on the same line as the directory (ie objects/)
+   * If you have directory level metadata, fill out the fields on the same line as the directory (e.g. objects/).

    * Note that filenames can be duplicates of filenames in other subdirectories if desired.
 For example, the name "page01.jp2" can occur in multiple